 Book Covers

-In college, I projected 35mm and 70mm movies for our audiovisual club.
-They called themselves Lens and Lights.
+In college, I projected 35mm and 70mm movies for our audiovisual club, Lens and Lights.
 An arrogant bunch of kids.
 Yeah, I loved it.
-Side note, projectors are loud!
+Side note: Projectors are loud!

-Older projectors held up to 20 minutes of film and our projector had 40-minute reels.
-Each theater had two projectors and when one ran low on film, the projectionist would execute a “changeover.”
-In order to do this, they would first hear an automatic bell when the projector had about five minutes of film to project (or they would set an alarm.)
-They would then start up the arc lamp and get ready to turn on the motor.
+Older projectors like ours contained 20 minutes of film, meaning that two projectors were required.
+When they ran low, the projectionist would execute a “changeover.”
+The process began with an automatic bell that rang when the projector had about five minutes of film left.
+They would then start the arc lamp and get ready to turn on the motor.
 Seven seconds before the end of the reel, a “start cue” would appear in the upper right-hand part of the screen.
-This felt like an exciting moment as I turned on the motor.
-The start cue looks like a scratchy white ring circle, sold black circle or red ring circle.
-Five seconds would count down and then the “changeover cue” would appear.
-The operator had two seconds of film to close the damper on one projector, open the other damper and switch the sound over.
-Later, the “presto-changeover” company developed a button that did all of this.
+This moment was tense as the projectionist had to focus on the film.
+The start cue looks like a scratchy sold black, white, or red circle.
+Five seconds would count down, and then the “changeover cue” would appear as the same visual cue as the motor start.
+The operator had two seconds of film to close the damper on one projector, open the other damper, and switch the sound over.
+Later, the “presto-changeover” company developed a button that simultaneously operated the dampers with one button press.

-Now projectors are either digital or they use a platter which uses a massive (six feet wide) reel of film to eliminate changeovers.
-I have not projected for years but I still see these changeover cues when I watch movies.
+Now projectors are either digital or use a platter, which uses a massive (six feet wide) film reel to eliminate changeovers.
+I have not projected for 30 years, but I still see these changeover cues when I watch movies.
 Of course, I point out the cues to my friends to annoy them.
+That’s interesting, but what does this have to do with books?

-Book covers start out with the title.
-The font and layout of the title should all tie into the graphics and author’s name.
-There are many pitfalls to the tile like having a “flowery” font on a serious book.
-The cover graphics must flow into the theme.
-For example, if the book is about submarines, it needs to have something to do with submarines on the cover.
-The graphics serve as the primary tool to visually inform the reader about the book.
+The second step is to create a bold title.
+The font and layout should all match the graphics and the author’s name.
+The tile has many pitfalls, like having a flowery font on a serious book.
+Then, select or design the cover graphics.
+They also must be bold to tie into the book theme.
+For example, if the book is about submarines, it must have a submarine on the cover.

-Books can have flashy graphic designs or they use simple elements on plain backgrounds.
-Overall, the look should be bold.
-The author wants readers to buy the book.
-The cover needs to reach a reader at a primal level and jam open their wallet.
+Book covers range from flashy graphic designs to stark single elements on plain backgrounds.
+The look should be catchy because the author wants readers to buy the book.
+This means the cover needs to reach readers at a primal level and jam open their wallets.

 What are all the elements?
-This is a complex answer that has a zen quality to it.
-It took me hours of studying good book covers with a detached mindset to see the patterns.
+This is complex answer has a zen quality.
+I spent days studying good book covers with a detached mindset to identify the patterns.
 I also looked at hundreds of books with 1-star reviews.
-I began to see the elements come together in successful covers and the many flaws of poorly designed covers.
+I began seeing elements coming together in successful covers and the many flaws of poorly designed covers.
+What are the flaws?

 What does this have to do with projectors?
-All of my cover efforts gave me a new problem.
-Just as I am painfully aware of movie cues, bad books covers now stand out.
-I see every single mistake and I now hate going to bookstores.
+All my cover efforts gave me a new problem.
+As I am painfully aware of movie cues, bad book covers stand out.
+I see every single mistake, and I now hate going to bookstores.
+Does this mean I judge a book by its cover?
+Readers are supposed to judge a book by its cover.
+That’s what it is for.

-I suppose of all the problems to have; bad book covers are not that big of a deal.
+Of all the problems in this world, seeing bad book covers is not a big deal.
 Maybe there is a self-help book out there for me?
 Off to the bookstore to find one?
 Gahhhh.

 You’re the best -Bill